MariaHochstoeger/heritage-housing-issues/README.md

 * Dashboard deployment and release.

 6. Ethical or Privacy concerns?
-* None found in the publicy available dataset
+* No. The client found a public dataset.

 7. Does the data suggest a particular model?
-* The data and the business requirements suggest a regression model
+* The data suggests a regressor where the target is the sale price.

 8. What are the model's inputs and intended outputs?
-* The inputs are select, relevant house attributes.
-The output is the predicted sale price.
+* The inputs are house attribute information and the output is the predicted sale price.

 9. What are the criteria for the performance goal of the predictions?
-* The success metrics for the model are R2 scores of at least 0.8 for Train and Test Set
+* We agreed with the client an R2 score of at least 0.75 on the train set as well as on the test set.

 10. How will the client benefit?
-* The client will know the adequate sale price for her properties and thus be supported in her expectation management, and the decision whether an offer is adequate or not
+* The client will maximize the sales price for the inherited properties.

 ## Dashboard Design